LitzN/hennastyles/README.md

             - __Functionality__: as a user with no comments
                 - I was not able to access any of the edit/delete buttons for any of the comments.
             - __Functionality__: as a user with a comment on the post
-                - the edit/delete links were avaliable at the bottom of my comment.
+                - The edit/delete links were avaliable at the bottom of my comment.
-                - I selected the edit button which opened the comment form underneath my comment with the text filled in.
+                - I selected the edit button which opened the comment form directly underneath my comment with the text filled in.
                 - I deleted the text and tried to submit the form, I was redirected back to the post detail page with an error toast saying the comment update failed and to recheck the form.
 I checked in the comments if the comment had been updated and it had not.
-                - I made an adjustment to comment and selected the post button.
+                - I made an adjustment to the comment and selected the post button.
 The page reloaded with a success toast telling me the comment had been updated and I could see in the comments that the content had changed.
                 - Next I pressed the delete button, the page reloaded with a success message saying the comment had been deleted.
                  I checked the comments and it was no longer displayed.